 One very notable exercise was with the German Luftwaffe in 2006 where 40 live V3S "Snake" short-range air-to-air missiles were fired at the Denel Overberg Test Range.

 In January 1993 2 Squadron moved to Louis Trichardt (now AFB Makhado) 2 Squadron became the sole front line combat jet squadron in the SAAF.
-On the 2nd April 2008 the last of Cheetah C’s and D’s were retired.
+On the 2nd April 2008, the last of Cheetah C’s and D’s were retired.
 Later that month the first new JAS 39 Gripen arrived.
 The Squadron accepted its first Gripen D and the final two Gripen D aircraft arrived in South Africa in July 2009.
-The first two Gripen Cs arrived on 11 February 2010 with deliveries ongoing as at October 2011.
+The first two Gripen Cs arrived on 11 February 2010.
 The squadron operates all the SAAF's Gripens except for the first Gripen D, which is assigned to the Test Flight and Development Centre at AFB Overberg.